wltrimbl/cmsc13600-course-materials/docs/HW-1-Python.md

-# HW 1.
-Python
+# HW 1. python - git authorization  (due Oct 11, 2024)
 I'm sure most of you know how program in Python, but some of you may have only encountered Python in a notebook environment.
 This assignment will make sure that everyone knows how to work with stand-alone python programs.

+## Step 0.
+Installing Python

+Make sure you have a working, post-2019 build of python on your laptop.

+You can get the latest version of Python at https://www.python.org/downloads/,  with your operating system’s package manager, or from anaconda.

 ## Step 1.
-Installing Python
-Get the latest version of Python at https://www.python.org/downloads/ or with your operating system’s package manager.
+Scripts on the command line

 Now we are going to use the command line to execute a python "script".
 Open up your terminal application (if you are on windows follow the instructions here https://docs.python.org/3/faq/windows.html#id2).